lmweber/diffcyt/README.md

 Several different statistical approaches are under development:

-- `diffcyt-DA`: differential abundance; using empirical Bayes methods (from the `limma` package) to share information on variability between clusters
+- `diffcyt-DA`: differential abundance of clusters; based on `limma-voom` methods.

-- `diffcyt-med`: differential expression of functional markers; characterizing each functional marker expression profile by its median, and using empirical Bayes methods to share information on variability between clusters
+- `diffcyt-med`: differential expression of functional markers within clusters; simple approach based on medians for each functional marker expression profile

-- `diffcyt-FDA`: differential expression of functional markers; using methods from functional data analysis (FDA) to characterize each functional marker expression profile by its empirical cumulative distribution function (ECDF), which contains significantly more information than a single value (e.g. median).
-Also using number of cells per cluster-sample combination as weights to represent the uncertainty in calculating each ECDF.
-Using permutation tests to test for differences between the groups of ECDF curves.
+- `diffcyt-FDA`: differential expression of functional markers within clusters; using methods from functional data analysis (FDA) to test for differences between functional marker expression profiles represented by empirical cumulative distribution functions (ECDFs) in each condition

-- `diffcyt-KS`: under development; possibly using Kolmogorov-Smirnov (KS) tests to compare the groups of ECDF curves.
-Permutation null distributions.
-Calculate the maximum KS statistic between any two samples; random permutations of group membership labels to calculate null distribution.
+- `diffcyt-KS`: differential expression of functional markers within clusters; using Kolmogorov-Smirnov tests to test for differences between ECDFs in each condition

-- `diffcyt-LM`: under development
+- `diffcyt-LM`: differential expression of functional markers within clusters; using linear models or mixed models to test for differences between ECDFs in each condition